kanyaveral/kamigotchi/README.md

 # rawdogging ssh with git
 git clone git@github.com:Asphodel-OS/kamigotchi.git
 ```

 <br>

 then we install dependencies using [pnpm](https://pnpm.io/)

 ```sh
 kamigotchi/$ pnpm i
 ```

 <br>

+## 🧪 Test World

+kamigotchis do not enjoy being on different networks and have refused a testnet. they agreed, however, to participate in a test world on yominet.

+kamigotchis spawn freely in the test world (even if the gacha pool is empty!).
+Unfortunately, lab-grown meat cannot become real NFTs.

+To access this nightmarish place, replace the world address in `.env.testing` with `0x322cd8ed0d3f1ae4e46c570a300f045553ef4b33`
+(note: there arent many events in test, and the indexer may be quite behind. use `pnpm world:refresh:test` with an appropriate private key to gently kick the indexer)

 ## 🚀 Local Client (pointing to mainnet)

 you can spin up a local game client with the following command

 which will run a vite development server on localhost:3000 in _production_ mode

 ```sh
 kamigotchi/packages/client/$ pnpm start:dev
 ```

 <br>

 you'll also want a `client/.env.production` file populated like so

 ```sh
 # Network
 VITE_CHAIN_ID=428962654539583